 ("S/Nips"), but it's not otherwise available in this area.
 Also: for a

-^ What does "it works" mean?
-It only means fewer fleas --which might take a few days.
+^ Again: "it works" only means fewer fleas --which might take a few days.
 I gather that the method of operation for most of these substances is: the flea jumps onto the dog, the flea bites the dog, the flea can no longer lay fertile eggs --and mama flea soon dies.
 So after the application, don't worry about keeping your dog clear of places he picks up fleas (like under the bed and behind the couch) because he's a walking death trap for them.
 Eventually, your dog critter would get them all --except that there's an infinite supply outside where he plays and where you-all go for dog walks --especially if you have cats.
-(When using "Revolution", we see only a few half dead fleas on our dog after a few days.)
+(When using "Revolution", we only saw a few half dead fleas on our dog after a few days.)

 * I know a person who uses a "Natural Care Plus"